 What assets, attributes, or skills do you have?
 How can you uniquely mix them to create your winning formula?

 Adams published Dilbert’s One Page Personal Finance List.
-Take advantage of it:
+Take advantage of it whether you're a business owner or make a salary working for someone else:

 Another bit of advice from Adams is this: make use of affirmations.
 Adams writes down what he wants 15 times in a row, once a day.